Congressional District # 02

-Additionally, Ohio EPA conducted a Water Quality Study in 2007 along the Little Miami River (LMR) section that is adjacent to the Peters Cartridge Site (Site) in part, to determine whether there is any ecological impact on the LMR from the Site contaminants The Study results were published on November 1, 2007 and the results from this study indicate that the Peters Cartridge Site is not causing impairment to the LMR.
+Additionally, Ohio EPA conducted a Water Quality Study in 2007 along the section of the Little Miami River that is adjacent to the Peters Cartridge Site, in part to determine whether there is any ecological impact on the Little Miami River from site contaminants.
+The study results, published in November 2007, indicate that the Peters Cartridge Site is not causing impairment to the Little Miami River.

 ContactsRemedial Project Manager, U.S. EPA